Thank you for your interest in performing at Busker Tour!

 Programming the festivals is my favourite part (next to watching shows live, of course!).

 I discover new songs by musicians who are also songwriters (I’m listening to www_SUNSET_www by DeanisHome while writing this paragraph).
-I smile when I think how happy I can make someone with their first-ever invitation to a street festival.
-I watch performances by people who have been in all parts of the world and mastering their skills for years.
+It makes me smile when I think of how happy I can make someone with their first-ever invitation to a street festival.
+I watch performances by people who have been in all parts of the world and have been mastering their skills for years.

 There are many different reasons why I decide to accept someone.
 If you ask me about every specific show, I will always know the answer to why I included it in a lineup.